Kasturi Nivasa

 Expectations for Kasturi Nivasa were low.
 Upon its release on 29 January 1971, initial response was tepid, but favorable word-of-mouth publicity and positive critical response helped it to become a box office success, with a theatrical run of 100 days in 16 theatres across Karnataka.
 The film was remade in Hindi as Shaandaar (1974), and in Tamil as Avandhan Manidhan (1975).
 The film's soundtrack was well received with the songs Aadisidaata and Aadisi Nodu Beelisi Nodu becoming chartbusters.

 In 2014, Kasturi Nivasa became the second Kannada film to be digitally remastered and colourised, at an estimated cost of ₹2 crore.
-The project of colorizing the film was taken up by K. C. N. Gowda himself.
+The project of colorising the film was taken up by K. C. N. Gowda himself.
 However, he died midway through the project.
-After his passing his son, K. C. N. Mohan took over the project.
-The updated version was released on 7 November 2014 in over a 100 theaters in Karnataka.
+After he died, his son, K. C. N. Mohan took over the project.
+The updated version was released on 7 November 2014 in over 100 theatres in Karnataka.
 It was a commercial success that generated mostly positive reviews.

 Plot

 Ravi Varma, owner of a matchbox factory is a widower and has lost his daughter in an accident.
-Recognizing that his honest employee Chandru is in a similar position, he decides to help Chandru financially.
+Recognising that his honest employee Chandru is in a similar position, he decides to help Chandru financially.
 As Chandru attends training in the US, Ravi takes care of Chandru's charming daughter.
 On return, Chandru suggests changing the company's structure.
-The traditionalist Ravi, becomes infuriated.
+Ravi, who is a traditionalist becomes infuriated.
 Protesting this, Chandru resigns and starts his own matchbox company and becomes the leading matchbox manufacturer.
 Ravi has planned to propose to his secretary Neela, but when she seeks his permission to marry Chandru, he blesses her.

 Facing financial losses because of excessive charity, Ravi puts up his house for sale.
 Chandru calls for the highest bid to give it back to Ravi, but Ravi does not accept.
 Circumstances lead to Ravi's downfall.
 The film ends on a tragic note.
-Neela request him to give her the dove for her sick daughter.
+Neela requests him to give her the dove for her sick daughter.
 But Ravi has just sold the dove, to prepare a meal for Neela.
 Unable to say no to a request he breathes his last.